 In developing a uniform policy, it was important to be consistent with the County's 2030 Comprehensive Plan.
 Chapter 3A, the Sanitary Sewer Sub Element, describes ranking of S2S projects, goals to complete S2S projects and funding the projects.
 Several key concepts had to be incorporated into the policy.
 First, the benefitting property owners must be responsible for a portion of the construction costs.
 Their share of costs will be considered the assessment portion of the project.
 Second, S2S projects are typically quite costly on a per ERU basis.
 Therefore, in order to make the projects affordable, alternative funding sources must be included in the funding mechanism.
 Policy 5.6 of Chapter 3A of the Comprehensive Plan states that the County shall identify and pursue opportunities for State and Federal funding for the improvement and expansion of utility services, including S2S projects.
 It should be noted that some grants now require mandatory connection as a condition of the grant.
 The third concept included in the policy is to create incentives for early connection in order to maximize participation.
-Some of the potential funding sources are described below.
+Some of the policy is to create incentives for early connection in order to maximize participation.

 Community Development Block Grants Program (CDBG) -This is a federal program that provides funding for housing and community development activities that meet one of three national objectives.
 They are to benefit low- and moderate-income persons, eliminate slum or blight, and address an urgent need that poses a serious threat to people living in that area.
 While many grants only fund portions of the construction costs, sewer hookups can be paid through these funds.
+Notes: Only eligible for up to \$750,000/project.
+Benefitting properties do not include commercial properties